freelawproject/eyecite/joss/paper.md

 texts.
 Because of this, researchers have historically relied on proprietary citation data provided by vendors like LexisNexis and Westlaw [e.g., @Black2013;
 @Fowler2007; @SpriggsII2000] or have used their own personal scripts to parse such data from texts ad hoc [e.g., @Clark2012; @Fowler2008].
+While this is sometimes acceptable, human authors have used a wide variety of citation formats and shorthands over centuries of caselaw -- and continue to add new ones -- so accurate citation extraction requires maintenance of a long [list](https://github.com/freelawproject/reporters-db) of rules and exceptions.
-By providing an open-source, standardized alternative to these approaches, `eyecite` promises to increase scholarly transparency and consistency.
+By providing an open-source, standardized alternative to individualized and closed-source approaches, `eyecite` promises to increase scholarly transparency and consistency.
 It also promises to give researchers the extendability and flexibility to develop new methods of citation analysis that are currently not possible under the prevailing approaches.

 For example, one burgeoning research agenda seeks to apply machine learning techniques to citation analysis, either to recommend relevant authorities to